 U.S. Department of Housing and Urban Development (HUD) - Office of Lead Hazard Control and Healthy Homes (OLHCHH)

-Cooperative agreements with USA nonprofits, for-profits, IHEs, and government agencies for research studies to improve housing-related safety and health policy and practices.
+Cooperative agreements to USA nonprofit organizations, for-profits, IHEs, government agencies, and Tribes for research studies to improve housing-related safety and health policy and practices.
 Required registrations may take several weeks to complete.
 Funding is intended particularly for studies that will advance the public’s knowledge of housing safety, and to develop or improve hazard control and assessment methods.

-HUD is especially interested in applications that will advance knowledge on priority healthy homes issues by addressing important gaps in the science related to the accurate and efficient identification of hazards and the implementation of cost effective hazard mitigation.
+HUD is especially interested in applications that will advance knowledge on priority healthy homes issues by addressing important gaps in the science related to the accurate and efficient identification of hazards and the implementation of cost-effective hazard mitigation.
 This includes studies using implementation sciences in identifying specific conditions under which residential environmental hazard interventions that have been shown to be effective in specific housing types and residential settings can be assessed in other contexts.

 GrantWatch ID#: 144618